princeemeka965/virtual-keyboard-react/README.md

 # virtual-keyboard-react
-Virtual Keyboard build with React
+Virtual Keyboard built with React and Tailwind CSS